schitresh/system-design/design_concepts/1_architecture/3_characteristics.md

 - Dividing a complex system into smaller independent modules
   - That can be developed and tested individually and then integrated into the overall system
   - Improves flexibility and reliability of the system
-- Each module is designed to perforrm a specific function and is self-contained
+- Each module is designed to perform a specific function and is self-contained
   - With well defined interfaces to other modules
-- Allows different teeams to work on different modules concurrently
+- Allows different teams to work on different modules concurrently
 - Interfaces
-  - Set of rules or guidelines that define how different commponents of a system interact with each other
+  - Set of rules or guidelines that define how different components of a system interact with each other
   - Specifies inputs, outputs, and behaviors of a component